WilliamTales/RTMdocs/Guidelines/Local/04 - surveys.md

 ### Connecting a Survey

 Connecting a Survey is basically the process of linking flows from a RapidPro UNCT workspace into the RTM platform and customizing its layout to better suit the RTM graphs and dashboards.
-First thing you need to do is clicking the *Connect Survey* button at the right side.
+The first thing you need to do is clicking the *Connect Survey* button on the right side.
 There are three major steps in the survey registration process, let's walk through each one.

 ![surveysConnection](../../_images/surveysConnection.png)

 ### Survey General info

-The first step is selecting witch RapidPro flow will be the source of this survey.
+The first step is selecting which RapidPro flow will be the source of this survey.

-> These actions pretends that you have already finished creating the survey flow within all its steps and requirements. **No RapidPro flow editing should be done at this point if contacts already replied to it or you will loose previous answers!
+> These actions pretends that you have already finished creating the survey flow within all its steps and requirements. **No RapidPro flow editing should be done at this point if contacts already replied to it or you will lose previous answers!

 *Title* should be filled with the survey name that will be displayed, so you may describe it better than just the flow's name.
-*Description* is where you can highligh in which case has this survey been taking place and describe its goals.
+*Description* is where you can highlight in which case has this survey been taking place and describe its goals.

 Than hit *Next* to move forward.